Best Software Development Outsourcing Companies of 2026: 11 Firms Ranked

 N-iX is a 2,200-professional engineering services firm headquartered in Lviv, Ukraine, with delivery footprints across 25 countries in Europe and the Americas.
 Founded in 2002, N-iX holds a 5.0 Clutch rating across 35 verified reviews and is a multi-year IAOP Global Outsourcing 100 honoree.
 The firm operates as an “extended engineering arm” for Fortune 500 enterprises and venture-backed scale-ups.

 N-iX is strong in cloud, data analytics, embedded software, IoT, AI/ML, and .NET ecosystems.
 Its origin story is technical — founded as Novellix to build Novell’s Linux applications — and that engineering DNA still shows.
 Clutch reviewers consistently praise the firm’s ability to scale teams up or down without quality loss.
-The trade-off: with 2,200 engineers, the staffing model is less senior-floor-enforced than boutiques like Uvik.
+The trade-off: with 2,200 engineers, the staffing model is less senior-floor-enforced than boutiques like Uvik Software.

 Strengths